sci-42ver/SDF_exercise_solution/README.md

+1. Here `sub` is same as `match` to return the "leftmost" substring.
+Anyway this is enough for my situation since my search pattern "TODO" can at most exist once in one line.
+1.a.
+So maybe Kusalananda's workaround is better and more general (similar for Stéphane Chazelas's).
+But anyway this answer replies to my question about `awk` more appropriately.

+1. Sorry for my inconsistency.
+I added one sample demonstration.
+You can just use that and ignore those inconsistency.
+Anyway, I want to emphasize `&&` can't be used directly in `match`.
+If `!/bar/` or `!/foo bar/` confused you, sorry for that.
+2. "at *other times* still it sounds like you *only* want to highlight the part": Actually I just want the  behavior same as `grep`, i.e. only highlighting the matched pattern.
+Sorry for not saying that explicitly.

+Complement for 1: `gsub` mentioned by Ed Morton will work for the case where "TODO" occurs more than once which is explicitly shown by the edit of Stéphane Chazelas's answer.

+Thanks so much for the so detailed edit.
+Small questions:  1.
+Is `-e '^'` in `grep --color -e '^' -e foo` necessary?
+IMHO that just grep those lines with the beginning "empty string" and different `-e`s doesn't influence with each other as `man` says.
+2. IMHO "To discard all the lines that contain foo bar and *all that don't contain foo* and highlight foo in the remaining ones:" is same as "To discard the lines that contain foo bar and highlight occurrences of foo in remaining lines," since `if ! a && b` is same as `unless a{b}` based on short circuit of `&&` for `perl` (Continued)

+which is also said by your last paragraph.
+Similarly `sed -n` doesn't print by default as `perl -n` and we use `p` modifier, so still same (Similar for the rest).
+Is it that case?

+Some references for the edit:  1. `$'...'`: https://unix.stackexchange.com/q/371827/568529.
+2. ast-open's sed: https://github.com/att/ast/blob/master/lib/package/ast-open.README 3. `<` used at the beginning of line: https://superuser.com/a/843143/1658455 where `<` influences the command before control operator `|`

+Some references for someone unfamiliar with `perl` same as me: 1. `-p` https://learnbyexample.github.io/learn_perl_oneliners/one-liner-introduction.html#substitution seems to ensure outputting the results "$_ is automatically printed".
+2. options like `-e`: see `man perlrun` 3. `$&`: `man perlretut` 4. `unless`: `man perlsyn`

 `-exec` will fail for the case where we use pipe `|` in the command.
 We can use one  alternative method with the same effects `-print0 | xargs -0` https://unix.stackexchange.com/a/658969/568529.
 # skipped exercise
 ## You can do if you are interested without extra background knowledge assumption